blockdeveth/stake_mail/README.md

 ## Future Work
 - There is no privacy in the mechanism.
 All the mails can be seen by anyone.
 Use private and public key encryption.
 - Add a timeout so that receiver can report a mail within a day of receiving it.

+## Components used
+The app was bootstrapped from [create-eth-app](https://github.com/paulrberg/create-eth-app), and [Kleros documentation](https://kleros.gitbook.io/docs/).